massalabs/massa-standards/wallet/file-format.md

 #### AES-GCM

-After deriving the symmetric key (the derived key from PBKDF2), the account's private key is encrypted using AES-256 with Galois/Counter Mode (GCM), as defined by the NIST in the [Special Publication 800-38D](https://nvlpubs.nist.gov/nistpubs/legacy/sp/nistspecialpublication800-38d.pdf).
+After deriving the symmetric key (the derived key from PBKDF2), the account's private key is prepended by its version and encrypted using AES-256 with Galois/Counter Mode (GCM), as defined by the NIST in the [Special Publication 800-38D](https://nvlpubs.nist.gov/nistpubs/legacy/sp/nistspecialpublication800-38d.pdf).
 The AES-256 algorithm is specified in the NIST [FIPS 197](https://nvlpubs.nist.gov/nistpubs/fips/nist.fips.197.pdf) document.

 ##### Nonce